Best daily deals

 Of course, this could all change with holiday or other sale pricing, so don’t take the above as a hard and fast rule.
 At this price point, plenty of alternatives out there have a lot more to offer in the long haul than the Bose QuietComfort Headphones.

-How does the Bose QuietComfort Headphones compare to the Sony WH-1000XM5?
+How do the Bose QuietComfort Headphones compare to the Sony WH-1000XM5?

 Though the Sony WH-1000XM5 are a bit more expensive than the Bose QuietComfort Headphones, this holiday season should see the former headset wind up on sale if experience is worth anything.
 That would effectively diminish the value difference here.
 With that out of the way, on paper, the Sony WH-1000XM5 are better in most ways than the Bose QuietComfort Headphones, so we have a hard time recommending the Bose QuietComfort Headphones over the Sony.